1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 The multi-layered levels involved in this symbology (Qur’an > Fatiha > Basmala > Ba > Nuqta) point to implications for cosmology and hermeneutics.
 First, reality is planimetric and hierarchical, enfolding layers or levels which emerge through the process of creation, proceeding from the hidden and transcendent Essence to the materially manifest and sensible world of forms.
 Second, as an epistemological corollary of the Hadith of the Dot beneath the Ba, reality can only be interpreted by those who possess its hermeneutical understanding (ta’wil) and the ability to trace outer appearances back to their principial Source.
 To restate this differently, creation is the descent of Essence into forms, while gnosis reverses the journey transformatively, through a gnostic ascent from forms to Essence.
 The passage from the outer to the inner is understood as a return to the realm of the Hidden Treasure, to the mystery of the transcendent Dot beneath the Ba.
 It is a journey of kenotic self-naughting (fana’ fi’Llah) into the plenitude of the sanctum of the Heart (baqa’ bi’Llah).

 The word ‘Ba’, meaning ‘in’ or ‘with’, implies connection with(in) something, and points to the deep bond with the Oneness of Reality.
-Like terms such as ‘religion’, ‘covenant’, ‘yoga’, ‘sangha’, ‘yantra’, ‘anattā’, ‘dao’, ‘qi’, ‘anam cara’, ‘logos’, henosis’, ‘manitou’, among many other similar terms in all faith traditions, the word Ba relates to a fundamental aspect of faith, namely, the underlying reality of the Spirit’s integrating ‘wholeness’ which characterizes a soul’s potential for holiness, healing and harmony (‘wholeness’ is the basis of ‘holiness’ and good health in the sense of wholesomeness, and of being ‘hale and hearty’ – the latter expression denoting ‘being of good Heart’).
+Like terms such as ‘religion’, ‘covenant’, ‘yoga’, ‘sangha’, ‘yantra’, ‘anattā’, ‘dao’, ‘qi’, ‘anam cara’, ‘logos’, henosis’, ‘manitou’, among many other similar terms in all faith traditions, the word Ba relates to a fundamental aspect of faith, namely, the underlying reality of the Spirit’s integrating ‘wholeness’ which characterizes a soul’s potential for holiness, healing and harmony (‘wholeness’ is the basis of ‘holiness’ and wholesomeness, and of being ‘hale and hearty’ – the latter expression denoting ‘being of good Heart’).
 The connection of the soul is, inwardly and vertically, with God and, outwardly and horizontally, with the created theophany – the latter connection subsisting intrinsically in view of the former, as implied by the symbolism of the Cross.
 This is the sacred ‘connection’ of love, in accord with the twin Supreme Commandments (love of God and love of neighbour) in the Judeo-Christian traditions.
 The aim of religion, therefore, is to reconnect the soul with her Spirit, and thereby with the harmonic ‘peace’ which is her natural disposition.

 Bis‘mi’ (In the Name) derives from ‘ism’, the Arabic for ‘name’.
 The Invocation is premised on a certain alchemy of naming: the invoker connects with the invoked by ontologically recognizing the nature of the named.
 Through invocation, the invoker becomes the Invoked (this is the basis for all invocatory prayer practices, such as the Jesus Prayer in Hesychasm, Japa or Mantra practices in Hinduism, or Nembutsu in Buddhism).

 Inasmuch as creation is a divine Self-Disclosure, a theophany (tajalli) of qualities radiating from the divine treasuries (khaza'in), each creature is a sign of God (ayat Allah).
 Nothing in creation can exist without qualities or attributes loaned to it by God from the divine treasuries: ‘And there is not a thing but with Us are the treasuries thereof, and We send it not down except in a known measure.’
 (15:21) To know a quality or attribute of a creature is therefore not only to connect with its nature but also with an aspect of God, its Source and Font.
 One recalls here that Adam, as archetypal Man, was ’taught the names’ (wa-'allama Aadamal asmaaa'a) (2:31), signifying humankind’s innate ability to witness God through his qualities resplendent in the theophany.
 This witnessing is understood by Muslims to be a covenantal obligation of humanity, and a feature of taqwa.
-In the pre-existential Covenant of Alast, the Qur’an records (7:172) that humanity was asked by God to attest to the divine reality as a condition of being granted the gift of existence.[[17]] This primordial witnessing of the primacy of spiritual reality, of the Absolute over the contingent, is replicated in the Muslim’s credal Shahada, and is a central declaration of faith.[[18]]
+In the pre-existential Covenant of Alast, the Qur’an records (7:172) that humanity was asked by God to attest to the divine reality as a condition of being granted the gift of existence.[[17]] This primordial witnessing of the primacy of spiritual reality, of the Absolute over the contingent, of essence over existence (refuting the basic premise of modernist ‘existentialism’) is replicated in the Muslim’s credal Shahada, and is a central declaration of faith.[[18]]

 The fact that Man can connect with God simply by invoking Him in the Heart, particularly through His Most Beautiful Names (asma ul-husna), is therefore a fundamental feature of prayer.
 Invocation is a form of dhikr.
 As the Qur’an states, ‘Allah – there is no god except Him.
 He has the Most Beautiful Names.’
 (20:8); ‘Call upon Allah or call upon the Most Compassionate—whichever you call, He has the Most Beautiful Names.’
 (17:110) And so, Al-Fatiha, opens with the Invocation, In the Name of Allah, the All-Beneficent, the All-Merciful, as a way for the invoker to connect with God by remembering the quintessential qualities of the divine nature being invoked.
 The Basmala thereby serves as a formula for both taqwa and dhikr.